Ransomware attacks are happening more and more every day. To better protect your network, you need to take steps to secure your network.

 Remove Suspicious Files Immediately

 If you do discover a potential attack, you should do everything you can to remove it and analyze it.
 You can find a software that sandbox the suspicious files.
 This technology will quarantine the file so you can analyze it before it even reaches your network.
 Even if the file is not malicious but there is a possibility, the technology will hold the file at a gateway so it can be examined.
 If it is found to be a file that is not dangerous, you can release it into the network.
 If it is a malicious file, you can remove it before it has the opportunity to do any damage because it never got the chance to enter the network.

 Another great way to prevent the spread of ransomware, in case it does get into your network, is to segment it so that it cannot spread to the entire network.
 For the majority of attacks, they will try to enter the network through endpoints, or devices, and find their way to the server and your storage.
 If your network is segmented, the attackers will never be able to get to the server or your storage.
 You can isolate specific parts of your network as well as some of your important apps so they cannot ever be reached.
 This way, you can limit the spread and even stop it in its tracks before it causes you more problems or costs you more money.

 Using these tips will help protect your network in a variety of ways.
 You should implement most, if not all, of these tactics for the best protection against cyber attackers.
 With the rise of ransomware attacks, an attack is not just a possibility if you do not take these preventative measures.
 It will happen eventually without the best kind of protection.
-For more information on how you are better protect your business and our network from a ransomware attack in Santa Cruz, be sure to contact Cooper Technologies, Inc. via email@example.com or (831) 818-1703 .
+For more information on how you are better protect your business and our network from a ransomware attack in Sacramento, be sure to contact Cooper Technologies, Inc. via firstname.lastname@example.org or (855) 303-5378 .